JuliaDataScience/JuliaDataScience/contents/why_julia.md

 ```

 Next, we want to define addition for both the `fox` and `chicken` types.
-We proceed by defining a new function signature of the `+` operator from the `Base` module of Julia^[This is an example for teaching purposes.
+We proceed by defining a new function signature of the `+` operator from the `Base` module of Julia^[this is an example for teaching purposes.
 Doing something similar as this example will result in many [method invalidations](https://julialang.org/blog/2020/08/invalidations/) and is, therefore, not a good idea.]:

 ```jl
 s = """